srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 If you serve AI models as in your product's stack (hard not to in 2026), you've likely done the math on how much juice you can get out of a single GPU.
-For monthly subscription products, this metric directly affects the pricing.
+For a monthly subscription product, this metric directly affects pricing.

-With some rudimentary knowledge about the hardware you're operating, you can do a ballpark estimation of how much each user costs you in dollars.
+With some rudimentary knowledge about your hardware and model architecture, you can do a ballpark estimation of how much each user costs you in dollars.
-For this article, we'll assume knowledge of the following:
+I'll assume knowledge of the following:

 1. **GPU hardware specs**: Memory bandwidth and peak throughput (explained below).
 2. **Context length:** assumed 200k tokens.